trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot/resrobot-departures.md

 weight: 10
 ---

-{{% note %}} For technical details about HTTP headers, URLs, and response structures, please use the OpenAPI Specification available on our developer portal. {{% /note %}}

 ## What does this API provide?

 ResRobot Timetables provides a list of departures or arrivals at a given stop.
 Users can specify the stop, date, time,